-According to the monitoring data obtained on the basis of a survey of entrepreneurs, the activities of the regional investment council and portal, as well as the investment infrastructure as a whole, are not efficiently organized in Yakutia.
-The situation is similar in Chukotka, Kamchatka, in the Sakhalin and Jewish Autonomous Region.
-In Primorye (the region fell into a lagging, so-called “red zone”), the situation is aggravated by the fact that investment volumes have consistently declined over the past three years against the background of an undeveloped support infrastructure and a weak dialogue between business, government and development institutions.
-On the contrary, the Khabarovsk Territory, the Amur and Magadan regions demonstrate high dynamics of the volume of investments and the level of business support.
-Khabarovsk Territory is also distinguished by a high industrial production index and high-quality investment infrastructure.
+According to monitoring data obtained on the basis of a survey of entrepreneurs, the activities of the regional investment council and the portal, as well as the investment infrastructure in general, are not effectively organized in Yakutia.
+A similar situation is in Chukotka, Kamchatka, in the Sakhalin and Jewish Autonomous Oblasts.
+In Primorye (the region has fallen into a lagging so-called “red zone”), the situation is aggravated by the fact that the volume of investments has been consistently declining over the past three years against the backdrop of an underdeveloped support infrastructure and weak dialogue between business, government and development institutions.
+On the contrary, the Khabarovsk Territory, the Amur and Magadan Regions demonstrate a high dynamics of the volume of investments and the level of business support.
+In addition, the Khabarovsk Territory is distinguished by a high industrial production index and high-quality investment infrastructure.

 In general, the Far Eastern Federal District leads in the growth rate of investments in the authorized capital of companies (+ 10% vs. + 3% on average in Russia), but lags behind in the number of new small and medium-sized enterprises (SMEs), in terms of lending (by 18% less than in Russia as a whole per SME subject), according to the number of inspections carried out by regulatory authorities (by 7% higher than the national average in 2017 a year).